TOURISM INDUSTRY DEVELOPMENT

 Next, the participants were taught the best practices for “Digital and Social Media Marketing” – and how to effectively share their story by leveraging the power of social media as an essential tool in building awareness and making emotive connections with potential travellers.
 Activate your advocates on social media.
 Learn about some of the top social media channels for tourism and the concepts you need to know to get people talking about your business online.

-In partnership with the Kootenay Rockies, Destination BC will deliver the Remarkable Experiences Program to tourism businesses again, in the fall of 2018 and the beginning of 2019.
-The fall sessions (October 23-24 and November 13-14) will be held in the Columbia Valley.
+In partnership with the Kootenay Rockies, Destination BC will deliver the Remarkable Experiences Program to regional tourism businesses again.
+The 2018 fall sessions (October 23-24 and November 13-14) will be held in the Columbia Valley.
 All tourism businesses from Kimberley/Cranbrook through to Golden are invited to participate.
-2019 winter session (January/February 2019) location will be announce in September (check back).
+2019 winter session (January/February 2019) location will be announce in September (please check back).

 Cost (previous program) = $450 +GST and includes:

-Here’s are our program accolades from attendees from last year!
+Here’s are our program accolades from past attendees!
 (Click on the photo/video below.)

 For more info, contact:

 The ‘Love Life.
 Love Work’ campaign is set to drive web traffic to the Kootenay Rockies regional page on go2HR’s website where students and job seekers will access inspirational videos and stories, job postings, training and education opportunities and other resources such as career profiles, tips, and tools to search and apply for jobs and more.
 LoveLifeLoveWork.com is the designated campaign Call-to-Action.